LLM-Planner: Few-Shot Grounded Planning for Embodied Agents with Large Language Models: Introduction

+Building on existing work, we propose \textit{\OurMethod}, an LLM-based planner for embodied instruction following.
+An important design goal is to be able to handle a wide range of tasks in diverse, partially-observable environments, and can dynamically adjust the plan based on perceptions from the environment.
+Therefore, different from SayCan, we use LLMs to directly generate plans instead of ranking admissible skills, obviating the need to have sufficient knowledge about the environment \textit{a priori} while also significantly reducing the number of calls to LLMs.
+Another unique strength of \textit{\OurMethod} is its ability to dynamically re-plan based on what the agent observes in the current environment, which produces more grounded plans.

-Towards this goal, our first key realization is that natural language instructions do not need to be directly paired with low-level trajectories if we adopt hierarchical planning models (\eg, \cite{sutton1999between,sharma-etal-2022-skill}), which consist of a \textit{high-level planner} and a \textit{low-level planner}.
-The high-level planner maps the instruction into a \textit{high-level plan} (HLP), which is a sequence of abstract subgoals (\eg, [\fl{Navigation potato}, \fl{Pickup potato}, \fl{Navigation microwave}, ...]) that the agent needs to achieve, in the specified order, to accomplish the final goal.
-The low-level planner then maps each subgoal into a sequence of primitive actions for achieving that subgoal in the current environment and state. \textit{Given a high-level plan, low-level planning is conditionally independent of the natural language instruction}.
+More specifically, we adopt hierarchical planning models (e.g., \cite{sutton1999between,sharma-etal-2022-skill}), which consist of a \textit{high-level planner} and a \textit{low-level planner}.
+We use LLMs to generate high-level plans (HLPs), \ie, a sequence of subgoals (\eg, [\fl{Navigation potato}, \fl{Pickup potato}, \fl{Navigation microwave}, ...]) that the agent needs to achieve, in the specified order, to accomplish the final goal specified by the language instruction.
+The low-level planner then maps each subgoal into a sequence of primitive actions for achieving that subgoal in the current environment and state.
+An important observation is that, \textit{given a high-level plan, low-level planning becomes conditionally independent of the natural language instruction}.
 It becomes the classic object localization and navigation problem~\cite{robotics_survey} (for navigation subgoals) or simply executing the specified interaction action with the right objects (for interaction subgoals).
-The low-level planner can be trained with data synthesized from the simulator (see, \eg,~\cite{min2022film}).
-Only the high-level planner needs paired training data in the form of (instruction, HLP).
+The low-level planner can be trained with data synthesized from the simulator (see, \eg,~\cite{min2022film, blukis2021a}).

-The high-level planner, however, could still require a significant amount of paired training data, especially if we aim for versatile agents that are capable of many different tasks.
-Intuitively, high-level planning is closely related to commonsense reasoning~\cite{west-etal-2022-symbolic}.
-In the previous example, the high-level planner's task is to infer that \nl{cooking a potato} entails that the agent should first \nl{go find a potato,} then \nl{pick up the potato} and \nl{go find a microwave for cooking,}, and so on.
-Our second key realization is that, since large language models (LLMs) such as GPT-3~\cite{gpt3} are shown to have captured tremendous commonsense knowledge~\cite{west-etal-2022-symbolic}, they can potentially be used as \textit{few-shot high-level planner} for embodied agents.